CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/run_tests.rst

   def test_silly():
       assert 1 == 2, "One is not equal to two"

 Bay-Delta SCHISM run tests are housed in the `/test_suite` directory of your Bay-Delta SCHISM installation.
+Any test scripts in this directory will be run when you launch pytest with the `/test_suite` directory.
 They are usually launched in the simulation directory or you can name the simulation directory in your pytest command as in the introductory example.